Huh Yunjin

 Huh Yunjin (born October 8, 2001) is an American singer and songwriter based in South Korea.
-She is a member of the South Korean girl group Le Sserafim.
+She is a member of the South Korean girl group Le Sserafim, formed by Source Music in 2022.

 Early life and education

-Huh Yunjin was born on October 8, 2001, in South Korea.
+Huh Yunjin was born on October 8, 2001, in Seoul, South Korea.
 When she was eight months old, she and her parents relocated to the United States.
-She was raised in Albany, New York, where she went by the English name Jennifer Huh.
-While attending Niskayuna High School, she performed as a mezzo-soprano, despite not having received formal operatic training.
+She was raised in Wisconsin and in Niskayuna, New York, where she went by the English name Jennifer Huh, named after American actress Jennifer Aniston.
+She also has a sister named Rachel, named after Aniston's character Rachel Green from the American television series Friends.
+Huh developed an interest in music and songwriting from a young age, finding inspiration in the works of singer-songwriter Taylor Swift and teaching herself how to play Swift's songs on the guitar.
+While attending Niskayuna High School, she participated in musical theater productions and performed as a mezzo-soprano.

-At age 16, she moved to South Korea to pursue a career as a Kpop idol, becoming a trainee at different companies.
+At age 16 in 2017, Huh moved to South Korea to pursue a career as a K-pop idol, becoming a trainee at different companies.
 She transferred to the Applied Music Department of Hanlim Multi Art School on March 4, 2019.
-Huh later moved back to the United States and prepared to attend college, but abandoned her plans after Hybe Corporation contacted her in 2021 and offered her to debut with Le Sserafim, which she accepted.
+After several years of training without making her debut, Huh considered leaving K-pop, and she moved back to the United States and prepared to attend college.
+However, she abandoned her plans after Korean entertainment company Hybe contacted her in 2021 and offered her to debut with Le Sserafim, which she accepted.